phunware/maas-mapping-ios-sdk/Samples/MapScenarios/TurnByTurn.md

 }
 ```

-The view controller is also a delegate of the `RouteInstructionListCollectionView`, which also needs an `InstructionViewModel` to generate the instruction text, similarly to the `TurnByTurnCollectionView`:
+The view controller is also a delegate of the `RouteInstructionListCollectionView`, which also needs an `InstructionViewModel` to generate the instruction text, similarly to the `TurnByTurnCollectionView`.
+We'll use `BasicInstructionViewModel` for this as well:
 ```
     func routeInstructionListViewController(_ viewController: RouteInstructionListViewController, viewModelFor routeInstruction: PWRouteInstruction)
         -> InstructionViewModel {